vchavkov/fork-oneuptime/Docs/Content/introduction/getting-started.md

-### CBSUptime: The Complete Open-Source Observability Platform
+### CBS Uptime: The Complete Open-Source Observability Platform

-CBSUptime is a comprehensive solution for monitoring and managing your online services.
-Whether you need to check the availability of your website, dashboard, API, or any other online resource, CBSUptime can alert your team when downtime happens and keep your customers informed with a status page.
-CBSUptime also helps you handle incidents, set up on-call rotations, run tests, secure your services, analyze logs, track performance, and debug errors.
+CBS Uptime is a comprehensive solution for monitoring and managing your online services.
+Whether you need to check the availability of your website, dashboard, API, or any other online resource, CBS Uptime can alert your team when downtime happens and keep your customers informed with a status page.
+CBS Uptime also helps you handle incidents, set up on-call rotations, run tests, secure your services, analyze logs, track performance, and debug errors.

-CBSUptime replaces multiple tools with one integrated platform:
+CBS Uptime replaces multiple tools with one integrated platform:

 ##### Uptime Monitoring